barrysmyth/kallysto/README.md

 #### Exporting a Table
 The example code below reads in a dataset of sales data and then create a dataframe that aggregates sales totals by sales rep.

+_Note: we display the table below in a text-based format only because it makes it easier to convert this notebook into a markdown file, without the need to include HTML code.
+The use of tabulate for this purpose has nothing to do with Kallysto._

 ```python